 Executive Order 13556, Controlled Unclassified Information, November 4, 2010, establishes that the Controlled Unclassified Information (CUI) Executive Agent designated as the National Archives and Records Administration (NARA), shall develop and issue such directives as are necessary to implement the CUI Program.
-Consistent with this tasking, and with the CUI Program's mission to establish uniform policies and practices across the federal government, NARA will issue a federal CUI rule in 2015 to establish the required controls and markings for CUI governmentwide.
-This rule, once enacted, will bind agencies throughout the Executive branch to uniformly apply the standard safeguards, markings, dissemination, and decontrol requirements established by the CUI Program.
+Consistent with this tasking and with the CUI Program's mission to establish uniform policies and practices across the federal government, NARA is issuing a final federal regulation in 2016 to establish the required controls and markings for CUI government-wide.
+This federal regulation, once enacted, will bind agencies throughout the executive branch to uniformly apply the standard safeguards, markings, dissemination, and decontrol requirements established by the CUI Program.

-With regard to federal information systems, requirements in the rule for protecting CUI at the moderate confidentiality impact level will be based on applicable policies established by OMB and applicable governmentwide standards and guidelines issued by NIST.
-The rule will not create these policies, standards, and guidelines which are already established by OMB and NIST.
-Rather, the rule will require adherence to the policies and use of the standards and guidelines in the same way throughout the Executive branch, thereby reducing current complexity for federal agencies and their nonfederal partners, including contractors.
+With regard to federal information systems, requirements in the federal regulation for protecting CUI at the moderate confidentiality impact level will be based on applicable policies established by OMB and applicable governmentwide standards and guidelines issued by NIST.
+The regulation will not create these policies, standards, and guidelines which are already established by OMB and NIST.
+The regulation will, however, require adherence to the policies and use of the standards and guidelines in a consistent manner throughout the executive branch, thereby reducing current complexity for federal agencies and their nonfederal partners, including contractors.